 What we do not do

-The Fairness for Newcomers Office and the Minister of Labour and Immigration do not work with individual applicants or participate in:
+The Fairness for Newcomers Office does not work with individual applicants or participate in:

 - registration decisions that a regulatory body has made about an application

 - internal review or appeal decisions that a regulatory body has made about an applicant

 - assessments of an applicant’s registration qualifications